 - Phone: (405) 272-0777

 This classy and comfortable metro destination features the cuisine of owner Bruce Rinehart's native northeastern region.
 That means, in addition to some wonderful pasta and steaks, you'll find some of the best seafood in the city.
 Have a seat in a "Gangster Booth" and enjoy excellent service in a unique atmosphere.

 - Phone: (405) 528-2824

-The Mantel made the list of my top recommendations for a romantic night out, and it makes an appearance here as well.
-I love the crab cake sandwich on a kaiser roll for a lunch in Bricktown, and for dinner I recommend sesame crusted ahi tuna in an apricot brandy sauce.
+The Mantel is perfect for a romantic night out, and they serve fantastic seafood as well.
+Try the crab cake sandwich on a kaiser roll for a lunch in Bricktown, and the sesame crusted ahi tuna in an apricot brandy sauce for dinner.
 There are also some great jumbo scallops and a honey-glazed salmon.

 Down on the Bricktown Canal is a New Orleans-style seafood restaurant with live music and an entertaining Mardi Gras atmosphere.
 But whether or not you're in the mood for the fun around you, you'll enjoy the many good seafood dishes, Cajun and otherwise.
-Have some crab dip as an appetizer, a bowl of shrimp gumbo and a tasty entree like blackened tilapia or the chef's famous recipe crawfish.
-I don't think there's a seafood desert, but you can enjoy it in every other part of your meal.
+Have some crab dip as an appetizer, a bowl of gumbo and a tasty entree like blackened tilapia or the chef's famous recipe crawfish.
+There's no seafood desert (that we know of) but you can enjoy it in every other part of your meal!

 - Phone: (405) 232-6666